smislam/aws-sagemaker-chat/README.md

 ## Additional Guidance
 * This POC example is very simple and doesn't include detailed configurations.
 * Doesn't provide an UI
 * This is a very expensive solution.
-Please prefer [AWS Bedrock](https://aws.amazon.com/bedrock/) instead for simple solutions like these.
-Here is a github example [AWS-Bedrock-Chat](https://github.com/smislam/aws-bedrock-chat) using AWS Bedrock.
+Please prefer [AWS Bedrock](https://aws.amazon.com/bedrock/) instead for simple solutions like this.
+Here is a github code example [AWS-Bedrock-Chat](https://github.com/smislam/aws-bedrock-chat) that is using AWS Bedrock.